vic-ma/howtodismantle.github.io/_posts/2024-10-25-Barcode-Bliss-Part-III-Bringing-ProGlove-and-SAP-together-Transfer-Order-Use-Case.md

 ![image](/assets/2024-10-25/020.png)

-For the ProGlove connectivity, we use a standard MQTT connection along with some data paths in order to extract the useful information from the JSON string that's sent from ProGlove.
+For the ProGlove connectivity, we use a standard MQTT connection along with some data paths.
+That way, we can extract the useful information from the JSON string that's sent from ProGlove.
 We need the following information:
 * The scanned code.
 * The serial number (to send back information to the display of the same scanner).
 * Information about if the user double-clicked.

 ![image](/assets/2024-10-25/030.png)

 The last thing we need is a table-like variable to store the order items.
-We need a separate list instead of the original SAP data source data, because we need to add the `Status` column to indicate if the item is already open (O), active (A), or done (D).
+We need a separate list from the original SAP data source data, because we need to add a `Status` column.
+This column specifies the status of an item:
+* "O" - Already open
+* "A" - Active
+* "D" - Done

 ![image](/assets/2024-10-25/040.png)